The-Back-Room/The-Back-Room.github.io/docs/windows-themes/nsfw.md

 {: .note }
 > {: .opaque }
 > I'm in the proces of moving my themes over to my [GitLab](https://gitlab.com/the-back-room/Themes) repo for ease of management.
 For this reason, a large number of my themes are currently not listed here.
-If any theme is not listed here, you can check my [GitHub](https://github.com/The-Back-Room/repositories) repo for the current version of them.
+If a themeyou are looking for  is not listed here, you can check my [GitHub](https://github.com/The-Back-Room/repositories) repo for the current version of them.
 >
 > Otherwise, please be patient as I get them all moved over and readded.